 Know Your Employee Rights – An Employment Lawyer’s Guide to Washington Workers’ Rights

-As a Washington employee, you are entitled to several protections and benefits under State and Federal laws.
+As a Washington state employee, you are entitled to several protections and benefits under state and federal laws.
 Everyone deserves to be paid fairly, work free of discrimination and harassment, and perform their job in a safe work environment.
 Unfortunately, that doesn’t always happen, and many people don’t know what to do, or even what their rights are.
-In this guide, we’ve outlined your basic rights, what to do when they’re violated, and how hiring a skilled employment attorney can help you.
+In this guide, we’ve outlined your basic worker’s rights, what to do when they’re violated, and how hiring a skilled employment attorney can help you.

 The Equal Employment and Opportunity Commission (EEOC), the government organization that oversees some federal labor laws, notes that you have a right to:

 - Not be sexually harassed or discriminated against because of your age, race, religion, gender, sexual orientation, national origin, disability, or genetic information

 - Reasonable accommodations for medical or religious reasons